solidusio/solidus_paypal_commerce_platform/README.md

 For instance, if your user lives in Pescara, Italy, then PayPal will return "Pescara" as the state.
 However on older version of Solidus, the region "Abruzzo" is used, so the address will not be able to validate.
-To solve this issue, we've implented a class that attempts to guess the state of the user using Carmen subregions if the state cannot be initially found.
+To solve this issue, we've implemented a class that attempts to guess the state of the user using Carmen subregions if the state cannot be initially found.
 You can, of course, implement your own state guesser and set it like this: